backube/volsync/docs/usage/kopia/backup-configuration.rst

 hostname
    This specifies a custom hostname for the Kopia client.
-When not provided, VolSync automatically generates a hostname based on the namespace and PVC name.
+When not provided, VolSync automatically generates a hostname using just the namespace name.
+   All PVCs in a namespace share the same hostname unless customized.
    See :doc:`multi-tenancy` for details on hostname generation.

 repository